 The coconut sugar from the Philippines is considered to be of a high quality by European buyers.
 Filipino coconut sugar suppliers are capable of supplying larger qualities of coconut sugar.
 There are several established suppliers of coconut sugar in the Philippines which are seen as reliable business partners by European buyers.

-It could therefore become easier for Indian coconut sugar producers to export to the European market.
 However, climate change is a key challenge that the Indian coconut sugar industry faces, particularly in certain parts of India where coconut trees are cultivated.
 Diseases such as lethal yellowing disease and pests are among the challenges the Indian coconut sugar industry faces.
 Other challenges include the negligence of its agricultural industry, declining natural resources, disruption of land and a lack of adequate infrastructure.

 Europeans buyers generally perceive India favourably, with Indian companies doing well in Europe.
 It is easy to communicate with Indian suppliers.
 Quality issues can sometimes be a problem for European buyers when it comes to coconut sugar.

 Sri Lanka is another country that produces coconut sugar.
 One of Sri Lanka’s key strengths is that its government supports the coconut industry.
 For example, Sri Lanka’s Ministry of Plantation Industries & Export Agriculture has key expectations and strategic development objectives to develop the coconut industry.
 It could therefore become easier for Sri Lankan producers to export coconut sugar to the European market.